JEE Main 2026 April 7 Shift 2 Paper Analysis (B.Arch & B.Planning) – Difficulty Level, Section-Wise Review & Expected Cutoff

 JEE Main 2026 Session 2, 7th April Shift 2 Paper 2B (B. Planning): Most Difficult Section

-As per the Matrix Academy JEE experts, the most difficult section in the JEE Main 2026 Session 2 B.Plan paper is expected to be the Mathematics section.
-Once the JEE Main Session 2 paper analysis is done, we will update with accurate information based on the memory-based questions.
-It is expected that the mathematics section will have numerous lengthy questions with complex calculations.
-Hence, students are advised to regularly practice advanced maths questions.
+As per the Matrix Academy JEE experts, the most difficult section in the JEE Main 2026 Session 2 B.Plan paper was the Mathematics section.
+Based on the analysis of memory-based questions, the Mathematics section included numerous lengthy questions with complex calculations, making it time-consuming for students.
+Hence, strong practice in advanced mathematics played a crucial role in attempting this section effectively.

 JEE Main 2026 Session 2 April 7 Paper 2A (B.Arch.)
 Mathematics Paper Analysis

-Once the paper ends at 6 PM, this section will be updated with the mathematics section analysis of the B.Arch paper.
-The JEE Main 2026 Session 2 B.Arch paper mathematics section is expected to be at a moderate level.
-The mathematics questions are expected to be lengthy, and 20% of the questions might need intensive calculations.
-The expected high-weightage topics were coordinate geometry, calculus, sequences & series, vectors & 3D geometry, and matrices & determinants.
+Now that the paper has ended at 6 PM, this section has been updated with the Mathematics section analysis of the B.Arch paper.
+The JEE Main 2026 Session 2 B.Arch paper Mathematics section was of a moderate level.
+The questions were lengthy, and around 20% of the questions involved intensive calculations.
+The high-weightage topics included Coordinate Geometry, Calculus, Sequences & Series, Vectors & 3D Geometry, and Matrices & Determinants.

 JEE Main 2026, April 7, Shift 2 (B. Arch.)
 Mathematics Topic-Wise Analysis